CraterGrader/CRATER_GRADER/README.md

   ```
   docker-compose down
   ```

+### GUI Visualization
+  1) Enter the container (e.g. `docker-compose exec cg-dev zsh`)
+  2) Open your VNC client application (e.g. download [VNC Viewer from RealVNC](https://www.realvnc.com/en/connect/download/viewer/))
+  3) Connect to the VNC server address (search in the VNC client application for `localhost:5901`)
+  4) When prompted, enter the VNC server password (for now, `cratergrader`)
+  5) Start gui appliation in the Docker container, either in VNC window or original container terminal; best practice is to use the original terminal you entered the container from (e.g. `ros2 run rviz2 rviz2`, `ros2 run plotjuggler plotjuggler`, etc.)

 ## Other Notes/Tips
 - To completely remove _all docker related files from your system_ (e.g. to clear up resources), use the following command.
 Only non-active containers will be removed (i.e. containers that are "down"; any containers that are "up" will not be affected).
 Note that this command will clear the Docker build cache, so you will need to re-build any removed images afterwards.
 See the Docker documentation for more information about [pruning to reclaim space](https://docs.docker.com/config/pruning/), and/or [managing file system storage for Mac](https://docs.docker.com/desktop/mac/space/).